 12. CONFIT DE CANARD – FRANCE

-A dish that will chase you in your dreams… If you eat a good one of course!
-A bad confit de canard is literally like drinking a bad frying oil.
-The good one has the crispy duck skin outside and tender duck meat inside – a perfectly cooked duck in its own fat for a long time.
-The dish asks for high-quality food and experienced techniques to be followed.
-You have to make sure to taste this is a trusted place – likes Chez Dumonet in Paris.
+A dish that will be in your dreams… If you eat a good one of course!
+A bad confit de canard is literally like drinking bad frying oil.
+The good one has the crispy duck skin outside and tender duck meat on the inside – it is perfectly cooked if the duck is in its own fat for a long time.
+The dish requires high-quality food and experienced techniques to be followed.
+You have to make sure to taste it at the heavily trusted – Chez Dumonet in Paris.

 Address: 117 rue du Cherche Midi , 6th Arr, -75006 Paris